Robustness of Delta Hedging in a Jump-Diffusion Model: Model Setup

 Suppose an investor seeking to hedge $h(S(T))$ knows that the dynamics of $S$ is driven by a Brownian motion supplemented by jumps, but in her pricing and hedging model incorrectly specifies the volatility process and the jump sensitivity.
 Define the misspecified stock price process $S_{m}^{x} = (S_{m}^{x}(t))_{t \in [0,T]}$ as solution of the SDE

 The dependence on the initial price $S_{m}^{x}(0) = x > 0$ is expressed by the superscript $x.$ When referring to the realized price at some time $t > 0$, we are going to add it to the superscript.
 Denote the jump of $S_{m}^{x}$ at time $t$ by $\Delta S_{m}^{x}(t,z) = S_{m}^{x}(t\m) \tilde{\gamma}(t,S_{m}^{x}(t\m),z).$ The functions $\gamma$ and $\tilde{\gamma}$ are respectively the misspecified volatility and jump sensitivity.
-These functions are presumed to be random only through their dependence on the stock price $S_{m}^{x}.$ The subscript $m$ indicates the generation of the stock price by the \emph{misspecification} of the volatility and the jump sensitivity.
+These functions are presumed to be random only through their dependence on the stock price $S_{m}^{x}.$ The subscript $m$ indicates the stock price with the \emph{misspecified} volatility and jump sensitivity.
 This paper investigates the impact of a systematic overestimation of the latter on Delta hedging strategies of $h(S(T)).$ To be more precise, we assume that

 $d\mathbb{P} \times dt$ and $d\mathbb{P} \times dt \times \vartheta(dz)$-a.s.
 The second part of the previous condition obviously means that a positive jump sensitivity is always systematically overestimated and a negative one underestimated, i.e.,